 However, there are these four main ways that people currently get involved:

 The Stewards help steer the CoLab and identifying opportunities to enhance the effectiveness and coherence of local to global permaculture.
 Become a Steward by application when places become available.
-These opportunities will be widely circulated, with preference given to people that have been involved in the CoLab in other roles.
+We encourage applicants from any and all backgrounds, with preference given to people that have been involved in the CoLab in other roles.

 For people that want to help projects in a variety of ways – secretary, facilitators, translation, fundraising, mentoring, network connections, map making, enterprise advice, etc.

 Working Groups: Collaborating on Themes

 People developing ideas, research and projects to enhance our local to global movement.
 New projects can become part of the CoLab by joining the slack space.
 Successful projects can then support new projects to develop, passing on their knowledge and skills.
 There are a variety of group types you are invited to observe and explore current practice and opportunities for development.

 Work on a Theme